ADML003/ADML003/README.md

 ---

-> 💬 *"Code is like humor.
-When you have to explain it, it’s bad."* — Cory House
+> 💬 *“Java is to JavaScript what car is to Carpet.”* — Chris Heilmann

 ---